-Should not be undertaken: 1. <6h after the loss of the last brainstem reflex

-2. <24h after the loss of the last brainstem reflex where the aetiology is primarily a hypoxic brain injury 3. <24h after restoration of normothermia following therapeutic hypothermia.

-- Two doctors each perform the clinical tests whilst being observed by the other. - The time of the completion of the first set of tests is the legal time of death. - Practical guidance and videos on how to perform the tests in adults, children, and neonates are available online. - Families should be offered the opportunity to observe the second set of clinical tests.
+- Should not be undertaken: - 1. <6h after the loss of the last brainstem reflex. - 2. <24h after the loss of the last brainstem reflex where the aetiology is primarily a hypoxic brain injury. - 3. <24h after restoration of normothermia following therapeutic hypothermia - Two doctors each perform the clinical tests, ideally whilst being observed by the other.
+The time of the completion of the first set of tests is the legal time of death. - Practical guidance and videos on how to perform the tests in adults, children, and neonates are available online3.